-For those who have been working their butts off and not quite reaching the mark, this is for you.
+For those who have been working their butts off to make their #thng come true and not quite reaching the mark, this is for you.

 I have this strong belief, rather faith, that the essential element needed to attain what you want to achieve is perseverance or what most of us appreciate as the Woody Allen quote:

 “80 percent of success is just showing up.”